 You can use your Squarespace domain’s DNS settings panel to forward the domain to a different site.
-When visitors enter the domain, they’ll see the other site, and the other site’s URL will display in the browser address bar.
+When visitors enter the domain, the other site displays, and its domain is in the browser address bar.
 This can be helpful if you want to use the domain for a different site, but it’s not eligible for transfer.

-This guide explains the different steps for forwarding a domain or subdomain, depending on where the URL will go.
+This guide explains the different steps for forwarding a domain or subdomain.

 Before you begin

 - Forwarding your domain is an advanced step that you might not need.
-Usually, a different process will work best to change where your domain points.
+Usually, you can use a different process to change where your domain points.
 For a complete list of options, visit Moving domains overview.

 - Review the differences between pointing and forwarding to ensure that you’re choosing the right option.